pammacdotnet/TypstPaper/paper.typ

 #let Gantty = package-link("Gantty")
 #let Timeliney = package-link("Timeliney")

-The #eval function allows writing the code only once while showing both the result and its associated source.
-Packages like #self-example and #idwtet provide useful abstractions.
+The #eval-func function allows writing the code only once while showing both the result and its associated source.
+Packages like #Self-Example and #IDWTET provide useful abstractions.
 Reproducibility often requires saving full source code or images.
 Typst's #pdf-embed function allows embedding arbitrary byte sequences as files within a PDF, which can later be extracted if needed.

 #let gantt_yaml = yaml("gantt.yaml")